dwugofski/rpgmd/md/campaign/haatz/haatz.md

 * High-end establishment, and very pricy even for its luxury
 * Doubles as brothel (though it does not advertise as such), with the (many, for an inn) maids doubling as bed companions for wanting guests
-* A favorite stopping point for well-off merchants
+* A favorite stopping point for the elite of the city as well as very well-off merchants

 **People**: